-When an additional major/endorsement is completed, a notation to that effect will be placed on the official transcript by the Office of Records & Registration.
+When an additional major/endorsement is completed, a notation to that effect will be placed on the official transcript by the Records and Registration Office.
 No change will be made in the original diploma and the student will not be eligible to participate in commencement.
 (Note: no financial aid is available unless a student is seeking a second degree or certificate.)